University Challenge results, 1972-73

 The series champions from Fitzwilliam College, Cambridge were Philip Bassett (Botany), David Curry (Material Sciences), David Wurtzel (Law), and Michael Halls (English) (with Stephen Tuite as reserve).
 Their prize was a set of prints of "The Harlot's Progress" by William Hogarth, and are still on display in Fitzwilliam in a corridor near the dining hall.

-Other teams appearing on this series include Jesus, Cambridge; Nuffield, Oxford; UMIST.
+Other teams appearing on this series include Jesus, Cambridge; Nuffield, Oxford; UMIST; Worcester, Oxford.

 Glasgow reached the semi-finals having beaten St Hugh's, Oxford in the quarter-finals.
 Jesus, Cambridge beat Nuffield, Oxford (200-190) then UMIST (270-75) before losing to Fitzwilliam, Cambridge (180-250).
+Fitzwilliam also probably beat Worcester, Oxford in one of their first round games.
 University, London were the same team as in the last series but were invited back after narrowly losing a close game to Keble, Oxford with a disputed question.